LGBTQ retirement issues in the United States: “Baby boomers” aging

 Baby boomers are putting significant visibility on the elderly population of the United States, as well as significant stressors.
 The overall U.S. population age rises with the retirement of Baby Boomers.
 Currently, there are about three million LGBT seniors above 65, with that number jumping to over six million by 2030.
-According to a 2010 study of over a thousand LGBTQ+ 45- to 64-year-olds and a comparative group of the same amount of baby boomers, drawn randomly from the general population, "all boomers have the same fears about aging, are struggling to finance their retirement, have similar caregiving patterns, and similar desires for end-of-life care.
+According to a 2010 study of over a thousand LGBTQ+ 45- to 64-year-olds and a comparative group of the same number of baby boomers, drawn randomly from the general population, "all boomers have the same fears about aging, are struggling to finance their retirement, have similar caregiving patterns, and similar desires for end-of-life care.
 However, in some respects, LGBT boomers will approach retirement differently.
 They have withstood many years of discrimination and say their approach to retirement and aging has been shaped by their experiences.
 They express concerns about being dependent on others when they become infirm.
 Largely single and living alone, they will rely more on close friends than family for support as they age".